supernivem/counterpoint/README.md

 ## Technical aspects

 The most challenging part of this project is the **automatic correction tool**, both of Cantus Firmus and Counterpoint.
 It is based on a genetic algorithm that, starting from your own composition (or even on a randomic one), it introduces some changes and time to time evaluates the new version, looking for the best one.
 When a voice whithout mistakes is found, the app provides you the solution and allows you to listen to the new music.

+## Guide

+The buttons on the top have respectively the follow funcions:
+- Add new measure
+- Remove the last measure
+- Save the song
+- Delete the song
+- Import the saved song
+- Enable/disable sharp note insertion
+- Enable/disable flat note insertion
+- Chech the current voice
+- Fix the current voice
+- Randomize the current voice
+- Select the stave on which you want to compose the Cantus Firmus (only at beginning!)
+- Swap from Cantus Firmus to Second Voice and vice versa